Factors Causing Infertility in Men and Its Prevention Strategies

 Previously, scientific research has shown the undesirable effect of obesity on women’s fertility, but it has recently been shown that obesity also has an adverse effect on men’s fertility.

-The testicles need a cool environment to produce natural and high- quality sperm.
-Inactivity and sitting for too long can increase the temperature of the testicles, damage them and disrupt sperm production.
+The testicles need a cool environment to produce natural and high-quality sperm.
+Inactivity and sitting for too long can increase the temperature of the testicles, damage them, and disrupt sperm production.
 Men who use Jacuzzi for a long time may also lose sperm quality.
-In the men who in their jobs deal with heat throughout the day; they are more likely to be infertile.
+The men who in their jobs deal with heat throughout the day; are more likely to be infertile.
 For example, jobs such as bakeries, Smithers, and drivers who work long hours in the heating season are more vulnerable.
 Because sitting more than 4 hours a day increases the temperature of the testicles by 0.7 degrees, which is enough to damage the sperm production process.
+Learn more about ways to increase sperm quality and male fertility: How to Increase Sperm Quality and Boost Male Fertility.

 People get stressful throughout their lives for a variety of reasons.
 Stress can affect many biological processes of man, including his reproductive system.
 Severe or prolonged mild stress can reduce sperm count and motility in men.
 In addition, stress inhibits testosterone production in men and thus disrupts sperm production.